Sunday, July 31, 2011

 Matthew smiled.

-- 'Oh no Matthew why did you do that for' - Daddy put a serious face mask on and asked.
+- 'Oh no Matthew why did you do that for' - Daddy asked with a serious face.

 - 'Daddy we only say it at home, right' - Matthew called back to Daddy.